Jacobh2/lisaspisslotter/README.md

 - [A] All "events" should be recognized in the message bar
 - [x] Recognize hash events to make Jacob stfu
 - [-] Favourite Lisa quotes i nedre högra textfältet
-- [J] Field to enter a ticket ID directly on page
+- [-] Field to enter a ticket ID directly on page
-- [ ] When won/lost, button for new ticket, should play "ny_lott" sound
+- [-] When won/lost, button for new ticket, should play "ny_lott" sound
+- [ ] Add a speaker/sound icon in top right corner to show/inform that sound is playing

 ## Backend
 - [x] Other way of handling winning IDs?